 In addition to covering their share of Medicare and Social Security taxes, employers are also solely responsible for what is known as the Federal Unemployment Tax Act (FUTA) tax, making sure that a FUTA return is filed annually and the necessary taxes remitted.

 As you can already imagine, any failure to comply with these stringent employment tax requirements can subject an otherwise unsuspecting employer to not just steep civil sanctions, but also draconian criminal penalties.

 In our next post on this subject, we'll spend some time examining the types of conduct that most often results in the IRS pursuing criminal charges related to employment taxes.

-If you are an individual or a business that is being unjustly accused of having committing some manner of tax crime -- tax evasion, failure to file returns, making false statements on returns, etc. -- please contact The Law Offices of Horwitz & Citro, P.A., P.A.
+If you are an individual or a business that is being unjustly accused of having committing some manner of tax crime -- tax evasion, failure to file returns, making false statements on returns, etc. -- please contact the Law Offices of Horwitz & Citro, P.A.
 Our firm can explain the law, outline the charges against you and get to work building a compelling defense as soon as possible.